egrimstad/scalpel/README.md

 - We use ESLint to lint our code.
 To test your code for linting errors, run `npm run lint`.
 Please make sure your code passes the linter before creating a pull request or merging.
 For a list of the rules refer to the file `.eslintrc.js`, the configuration file for ESLint.
 - For a template on creating a React component, refer to `src/App.js`.

+### Utilities
+We use some popular JavaScript utility libraries to simplify development.
+The most important are
+- Moment.js: A library for manipulating and formatting time.
+Docs: https://momentjs.com/docs/
+- Lodash: A library containing many useful functions for manipulating arrays, strings, objects, etc..
+Docs: https://lodash.com/docs/4.17.4

 ## IDE
 The recommended IDE is Visual Studio Code.
 It has good support for JavaScript and React, and plenty of extensions.